jtang766/Moon/_posts/2019-04-23-bike-share-in-toronto.md

 ## Discussion

-Although Toronto is the biggest city in the Canada, some may consider it underdeveloped compared to other metropolises around the world.
+Although Toronto is the biggest city in Canada, some may consider it underdeveloped compared to other metropolises around the world.
 When clustering the 31 postal regions, we were able to see some correlation with the urban sprawl.
 Initially, I hypothesized that types of venues within an area can attract bike share riders, but the research findings showed that subway stations and Union stations attracted the most ridership from nearby areas.

 Additional data from the City of Toronto’s website can be incorporated to account for confounding effects such as total bicycle movements [8] and bikeways (bike lanes, signed bicycle routes, and pathways) [9].
 Future studies can include comparing bike share users with everyday bikers or analyzing the correlation with the availability of bike lanes and pathways.
 Clustering of venues can also include ridership data to consider the traffic in the neighborhood.

 The study was limited to the 31 postal regions as that is where bike share docking stations are.
 Clustering can expand to include other regions to find similar areas for new stations.
-Considering that the average duration of a trip is 16 minutes and there is low ridership in cluster 1, new stations should be no further than a 16-minute bike ride away from the nearest existing docking station.
+Considering that the average duration of a trip is 16 minutes and low ridership in cluster 1, new stations should be no further than a 16-minute bike ride away from the nearest existing docking station.

 ## Conclusion

-Implications of this study go beyond management of bike share programs to city planning as the flow traffic is dependent on many factors.
+Implications of this study can go beyond management of bike share programs to city planning as the flow traffic is dependent on many factors.
 One approach is to analyze the differences and similarities of neighborhoods to see how communities in Toronto adjust to the increase in traffic or the increase in population.

 As space becomes more limited and growth of transit system is slow, many commuters will consider combinations of transportation based on whichever option is the most efficient.
 This research proves the case that transportation organizations should work together to find a solution that is different from the traditional way of thinking.
 One good example is the Presto card system, which made it easier for commuters to transfer in between the GO and the TTC [10].